Ga. Southern routs La. Tech 38-3 in New Orleans Bowl - WHIZ News

-Malik Murry broke off a 43-yard run on the game’s opening drive to set up Werts’ first short TD run.
-Gerald Green added a 55-yard run in the fourth quarter to give him 108 yards and one TD rushing for the game.
+Malik Murry broke off a 43-yard run on the opening drive to set up Werts’ first short TD run.
+Gerald Green’s 55-yard run in the fourth quarter highlighted his 108-yard, one-TD performance.
 Werts finished with 71 yards rushing.

+“I didn’t want Shai to have to go out with an injury and I don’t think he wanted to either,” Lunsford said.
+“Super proud of him, proud of how he was able to end his career here.”

 The Bulldogs were trying to win a bowl for the seventh straight season, but could not overcome three interceptions thrown by Allen inside the Georgia Southern 30 in the first half.